UncleRus/OPWiki/source/user_manual/revo/sensor_calibration.rst

 3. Put Revo/baggie/cable in the freezer for 20 minutes or so.
 4. Take it out, put it in the hot box or wrapped up or in the sun, or not...
-   Immediately start the Thermal Calibration.
+   Immediately start the thermal calibration.

    * Don't move it at all while calibrating is best (gyros and baro are being calibrated).